-On December 16, 2022, the Company received \$10-million as the first tranche of \$15-million mineral royalty financing agreement effective December 16, 2022, with Triple Flag Precious Metals Corp ("The Triple Flag royalty agreement").
-Payment of the \$5 million second tranche is subject to certain conditions.
+On December 16, 2022, the Company received \$10-million as the first tranche of \$15-million mineral royalty financing agreement effective December 16, 2022, with Triple Flag Precious Metals Corp ("The Triple Flag royalty agreement"), and received the second tranche of \$5-million in April 2023.
 The Triple Flag royalty agreement features a 2.5-per-cent net smelter returns (NSR) mining royalty for all mineral product produced on the Thunder Bay North Project.
-The second tranche, consisting of \$5-million, is to be paid on or before 110 days from the effective date of the Triple Flag royalty agreement.
-This \$5-million was recorded as receivable as the conditions were met as at January 31, 2023, and payment of the \$5-million was received in April 2023 (see Note 16).